Housing for Returning Students - 2025-2026 Housing Selection Process

 • You need to identify a group leader that will spearhead the roommate request - forming a group will not work if more than one person has tried to make the group.

-• The roommate codes are only active for 24 hours.
+• The roommate request are only active for 24 hours.
 If you wait longer than 24 hours, you'll need to start the process again

-• All members of a roommate group must have completed their the same application as you.
+• All members of a roommate group must have completed their the same application as you or you will not be able to find them.

 • The Symplicity Residence software will allow the formation of mixed-gender groups.